RobThree/NGeoNames/README.md

 As you'll probably realize by now, the `GeoFileReader` class *combined* with [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx) allows for very powerful querying, filtering and sorting of the data.

+> I am playing with the idea of creating a `GeoFileWriter<T>` class (and corresponding IWriter<T> interface and classes implementing them for each entity) so you can \*write\* "geo files".
+This would allow you to, for example, easily combine several country files (e.g. "BE.txt", "NL.txt", "LU.txt" for [Benelux](http://en.wikipedia.org/wiki/Benelux)) into one file or pass "allCountries.txt" through a (series of) (LINQ) filter(s) etc. to create your own "persisted" views on the data.

 ### <a name="utilizing"></a>Utilizing geonames.org data

 The 'heart' of the library is the `ReverseGeoCode<T>` class.
 When you supply it with either `IEnumerable<GeoNames>` or `IEnumerable<ExtendedGeoNames>` it can be used to do a `RadialSearch()` or `NearestNeighbourSearch()`.
 Supplying the class with data can be done by either passing it to the class constructor or by using the `Add()` or `AddRange()` methods.
 You may want to call the `Balance()` method to balance the internal KD-tree, however; this is done automatically when the data is supplied via the constructor.